|Quick Facts: Boilermakers|

 |High school diploma or equivalent|

-Boilermakers perform physically demanding, dangerous work.
-Many boilermakers must travel to worksites and live away from home for long stretches of time.
+Boilermakers do physically demanding work.
+They may travel to worksites and be away from home for extended periods.

 Compare the job duties, education, job growth, and pay of boilermakers with similar occupations.

 Learn more about boilermakers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.